-The first stage is to check that an appropriate Java Runtime Environment (JRE) is currently installed on your computer.
-From a command window, type java -version

-If you have a JRE installed, you receive a version message.
-Otherwise, the command fails.
-If so, or if the version number is smaller than 1.5, you should download the latest JRE from http://java.sun.com/j2se and follow Sun's installing instructions.
+The first stage is to check that a Java Runtime Environment (JRE) version 1.6 or later is installed on your computer.
+If not, you should download the latest JRE from http://java.sun.com/j2se and follow its installing instructions.

-Second, you will also need Adobe Acrobat or Adobe Reader properly installed on your computer to display the manual.
-Get it from http://www.adobe.com/, if necessary.
+Second, you will need a PDF-reader such as Evince or Acrobat properly installed on your computer to display the manual.

-Please have also a look at the end of this manual where one can find hints about disabling the license notice.
+Please have also a look at the end of this manual where you can find hints about disabling the license notice.